Heinrich Gontermann

-Early life
+Life

 Born in Siegen, Southern Westphalia, on 25 February 1896, Heinrich Gontermann grew into a tall slender man, full of vitality.
 He abstained from smoking and was only a social drinker.
 He was a patriotic, religious introvert.

 Gontermann's father, a cavalry officer, pushed him towards a career in the military.
-After leaving school, Heinrich enlisted into the 6th Uhlan Cavalry Regiment in Hanau on 14 August 1914.
+After leaving school, Heinrich enlisted into the 6th Uhlan Cavalry Regiment in Hanau on 4 August 1914.
 Only days after arriving in his regiment, he was sent into action.

 Gontermann had a reputation for being aloof, but during his time with the Uhlans he displayed leadership abilities.
-He was slightly wounded in September 1914, and he was promoted to Feldwebel.
-Early in the spring of 1915, he was given a field commission as leutnant and he was also awarded the Iron Cross Second Class.
-While he continued to lead his men through 1915 Gontermann applied for a transfer to the newly formed German Army Air Service, but in October 1915 he was transferred to the 80th Fusilier Regiment.
+He was slightly wounded in September 1914.
+From April to 20 May 1915, he attended a machine gun training course in Döberitz.
+He was then transferred to a replacement machine gun company of the Landwehr Infantry Regiment No. 80 in Mainz.
+There he was promoted to Unteroffizier and appointed corporal's leader (Korporalschaftsführer) with 18 subordinates on the heights of the Vosges Mountains as the outermost border post against France.
+While he continued to lead his men through 1915, he applied for a transfer to the newly formed German Army Air Service, and in autumn 1915, he was promoted to Vizefeldwebel.
+As such he was appointed deputy platoon leader in the I. Battalion.
+On 19 November 1915, he was promoted to Leutnant der Reserve (2nd Lieutenant of the Reserves).
+On 18 December 1915, after having been granted 14 days leave at home, Gontermann left the regiment.